-We are extremely pleased with the accomplishments and leadership provided from Radius Credit Union throughout the past year.
-I would like to start by thanking my fellow Directors for their leadership, knowledge and commitment to Radius Credit Union.
-I would also like to thank our management and staff for your ongoing dedication to make Radius the great organization we are today.
+Our team has done a tremendous job of managing the ever-changing environment while working to continue to grow Radius Credit Union.
+I would like to thank our management and staff for your ongoing dedication to make Radius the great organization we are today.
+I would like to thank my fellow Directors for their leadership, knowledge and commitment to Radius Credit Union.
 And to our members, thank you for your continued business and support.